o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-motionevent-public-member-functions.md

 ## MotionEvent

-You can use the `MotionEvent` function to trigger an event at a specific point in time \(a tick event\) or during a specified time range \(a range event\)\.
-To specify the data that the event emits, you can use pointers or datasets\.
+You can use the `MotionEvent` function to trigger an event at a specific point in time (a tick event) or during a specified time range (a range event).
+To specify the data that the event emits, you can use pointers or datasets.

 **Syntax**